-Secondly, one can consider the standard $L$-Function of a cuspidal automorphic representation $V$ on $\GL_{2n}$, which admits a Shalika-model, over a totally real field $F$.
-The construction of a $p$-adic $L$-Function in this setting has been carried out by Ash-Ginzburg \cite{AG} under the following assumptions: \begin{enumerate}[(A)] \item The cuspidal automorphic representation is cohomological with respect to the trivial representation \item The local components $V_{\p}$ are spherical and ordinary for all places $\p$ above $p$ \item A certain restriction on the $p$-class group of $F$ \end{enumerate} The main aim of this article is to relax the above assumptions.
+In this paper we consider the standard $L$-function of a cuspidal automorphic representation $V$ on $\GL_{2n}$, which admits a Shalika model, over a totally real field $F$.
+The construction of a $p$-adic $L$-function in this setting has been carried out by Ash-Ginzburg \cite{AG} under the following assumptions: \begin{enumerate}[(A)] \item The cuspidal automorphic representation is cohomological with respect to the trivial representation. \item The local components $V_{\p}$ are spherical and ordinary for all places $\p$ above $p$. \item A certain restriction on the $p$-class group of $F$. \end{enumerate} The main aim of this article is to relax the above assumptions.
 In particular, we get rid of assumption \eqref{c} completely and work with a cuspidal representation, which is cohomological with respect to an arbitrary algebraic representation $V_{\al}$.
 Our methods are somewhat different from the ones of Ash and Ginzburg.
 Whereas their arguments are close to the classical ones, i.e.~using Hecke relations to prove the distribution property and the boundedness of the distribution, we follow the strategy of Spie\ss~in \cite{Sp}, which builds on work of Darmon (cf.~\cite{D}).
 The two main features of this construction are the following: All computations, e.g.~the distribution and interpolation property, are purely local and we construct the distribution from a cohomology class in the group cohomology of an $S_{p}$-arithmetic subgroup of $\GL_{2n}$ with values in $(V_{p}\otimes V_{\al})^{\vee}$, where $V_{p}$ is the tensor product $\otimes_{\p\in S_{p}}V_{\p}$.
 The existence of a well-behaved lattice inside the locally algebraic representation $V_{p}\otimes V_{\al}$ then implies the boundedness of the distribution.
-Let us explain our results and their proofs in more detail: